 We’re not too proud to admit we do enjoy these types of mindless drivel from time to time.
-Seven days a week, we spend the entire morning researching and preparing for our daily post.
-A bit of mindless drivel in the evening is a welcome break from our lives of travel including writing, researching and photo and the accompanying challenges and level of planning and concentration required to live such a life.
+Seven days a week, we spend the entire morning researching and preparing for our daily posts.
+A bit of mindless drivel in the evening is a welcome break from our lives of travel, including writing, researching, and photo and the accompanying challenges and level of planning and concentration required to live such a life.

 We spend a period of time some days doing nothing of significance.
 I’ve gone as far as downloading a few mindless drivel jelly-type games on my phone.
 I can easily wile away an entire hour of news or a documentary on the TV in the background while playing either of these silly games, paying total attention to both.